-Title Environmental and Industr rial Microbiology Code SMCB505 Department Biochemistry and Microbiology Prerequisites None Co-requisites None Aim This module discusses the uses of microorganisms in processes that are grouped under the heading of industrial microbiology and environmental microbiology.
+Title Environmental and Indus Environmental and Industrial Microbiology Code 4MCB505 4MCB505 Department Biochemistry and Microbiology Prerequisites None Co-requisites None Aim This module discusses the uses of microorganisms in processes that are grouped under the heading of industrial microbiology and environmental microbiology.
 The use of genetically engineered microorganisms to increase the efficiency of the processes and to produce new or modified products is discussed, as is the integration of biological and chemical processes to achieve a desired objective.
-The module concludes with discussions of biodegradation, some recent biotechnological applications, and the impact of microbial biotechnology on ecology and human Content Sources of microorganisms for use in industrial microbiology and biotechnology Genetic manipulation of microorganism to construct strains that better meet the needs of an industrial or biotechnological process Preservation of microorganisms Design or manipulation of environments in which desired processes will be carried out Management of growth characteristics to produce the desired product Major products or uses of industrial microbiology and biotechnology The use of microorganisms in manufacturing biosensors, microarrays, and biopesticides The manipulation of microorganisms in the environment to control biodegradation Assessment DP Requirement Completion of all assignmen ts and active participat tion in all activities of the module.
+The module concludes with discussions of biodegradation, some recent biotechnological applications, and the impact of microbial biotechnology on Content ecology and human society.
+Sources of microorganisms for use in industrial microbiology and biotechnology Genetic manipulation of microorganism to construct strains that better meet the needs of an industrial or biotechnological process Preservation of microorganisms Design or manipulation of environments in which desired processes will be carried out Management of growth characteristics to produce the desired product Major products or uses of industrial microbiology and biotechnology The use of microorganisms in manufacturing biosensors, microarrays, and biopesticides The manipulation of microorganisms in the environment to control biodegradation Assessment DP Requirement Completion of all assignments and active participation in all activities of the module.

-Title Research Project Code SBCH509/ SMCB509 Department Biochemistry/Microbiology Prerequisites BSc Biochemistry or Microbiology Co-requisites None Aim Application of laboratory methods in de signing and con ducting independent research.
+Title Research Project Code 4BCH509/ 4MCB509 Department Biochemistry/Microbiology Prerequisites BSc Biochemistry or Microbiology Co-requisites None Aim Application of laboratory methods in designing and conducting independent research.
 Writing and presenting research project.
-Content Identification of the area and the topic of Literature review relevant to the topic.
+Content Identification of the area and the topic of the research Literature review relevant to the topic.
 Refine problem rational Design of the research project and set up of experimental protocols Training and implementing laboratory skills relevant to protocols Preparation for fieldwork.
 Sampling, data collection, processing of samples Analysis of data. presentation, interpretation and analysis of the results Write up of the research project.
-Oral presentation of research findings Assessment Final research report (written and oral presentation ) DP Requirement
+Oral presentation of research findings Assessment Final research report (written and oral presentation) DP Requirement